robert-altmiller/realtime_streaming_data_compression/README.md

 ## What are some challenges with streaming data?

-Streaming data presents many opportunities for insights and better decision making.
-However, there are also challenges that organizations must manage effectively.
-Some of these challenges include:
+__Streaming data presents many opportunities for insights and better decision making.
+However, there are also challenges that organizations must manage effectively.__

 - Streaming data often arrives at high velocity and in large volumes.
 Managing this rapid influx of data without losing or overlooking important information requires robust infrastructure and scalable processing systems.
 - The quality of streaming data can be inconsistent and have missing values, duplicates, or errors due to sensor malfunctions or network issues.
 Advanced filtering, validation, and error-handling techniques are needed to handle this.